opencontainers/distribution-spec/spec.md

 When process B attempts to upload the layer, the registry indicates that its not necessary because the layer is already known.

 If process A and B upload the same layer at the same time, both operations will proceed and the first to complete will be stored in the registry (Note: we MAY modify this to prevent dogpile with some locking mechanism).

+### Artifact Support

+Company Z has established policies, procedures and authentication between their registry and container hosts.
+As they integrate new cloud-native artifacts, such as [Helm Charts](helm.sh), [Singularity Images for High Performance Computing workloads](https://www.sylabs.io/singularity/), [Open Policy Agent Bundles](https://github.com/open-policy-agent/opa), they'd like to leverage this common infrastructure.
+As they consider less popular artifact types, they'd like to also incorporate them into their registry.

 ## Changes